DarthPestilane/easytcp/README.md

 ### Codec

 A Codec is to encode and decode message data.
-The Codec is optional, EasyTCP won't encode/decode message data if Codec is not set.
+The Codec is optional, EasyTCP won't encode or decode message data if the Codec is not set.

 We can set Codec when creating the server.

 ```go